Skip to main content

 What is a High Road Training Partnership (HRTP)?

-LA County’s HRTPs are modeled on the California Workforce Development Board (CWDB) Framework and Essential Elements, and connect job seekers with industry-informed job training opportunities in high quality jobs and career pathways.
+LA County’s HRTPs are modeled on the California Workforce Development Board (CWDB) Framework and Essential Elements, and connect job seekers with worker-centered and industry-informed job training opportunities in high quality jobs and career pathways.
 DEO focuses its HRTP strategy on local priority sectors driving inclusive economic growth and offers technical assistance for providers to implement these models throughout all of LA County.

 CA HRTP Framework